BURNINGMAN COOLER ADVICE

 - $15 for six-packs of the 7lb bags of crushed ice (buy 5 get the 6th free).

-Also (I digress) re: Center Camp - Coffee:
+Also (I digress) when in Center Camp - Coffee:

-Please try and Bring Your Own Cup (BYOC) - there will be an express line for those who bring their own cup
+Please try and Bring Your Own Cup (BYOC) - there will be an express line for those who bring their own cup.
+Write your name (and drink choice if you always drink the same thing) on the cup or attach a lable - this all speeds up the process and makes life much easier for the volunteer staff.

 Hope this helps!